Jeffrey Epstein pilot says he never saw sex acts on flights

 Lawrence Paul Visoski Jr., the trial's first witness, was responding to questions by a defense lawyer when he acknowledged that he never encountered sexual activity aboard two jets he piloted for roughly 1,000 trips between 1991 and 2019.

-He said he stayed in the cockpit for the majority of flights, but would sometimes emerge to go to the bathroom or get coffee.
+He said he stayed in the cockpit for most flights but would sometimes emerge to go to the bathroom or get coffee.

 Although he was called as a witness by the government, Visoski's testimony seemed to aid the defense of Maxwell as he answered questions posed by Maxwell attorney Christian Everdell about what he saw when he straightened up the aircraft after a flight.